Love Drought

-"Love Drought" is a song recorded by American singer Beyoncé for her sixth studio album, Lemonade (2016).
+"Love Drought" is a song by American singer Beyoncé from her sixth studio album, Lemonade (2016).
+The song's music video, directed by Kahlil Joseph, is part of Beyoncé's 2016 film Lemonade, aired on HBO alongside the album's release.

 It was written by Ingrid Burley, Mike Dean and Beyoncé while the production was handled by the latter two.
 Burley was inspired to write "Love Drought" following an unpleasant experience with representatives at Parkwood Entertainment.
 Following the release of Lemonade, the track appeared on several music charts, including 47 on the US Billboard Hot 100 and top 100 in the UK, Scotland, and Canada.
-The song's music video, directed by Kahlil Joseph, is part of a one-hour film with the same title as its parent album, originally aired on HBO on April 23, 2016.
 Beyoncé performed the song in a medley with "Sandcastles" at the 59th Annual Grammy Awards in February 2017.

 Background

-"Love Drought" was written by Ingrid Burley, Mike Dean and Beyoncé while the production was handled by the latter two.
+"Love Drought" is an electronica and R&B track written by Ingrid Burley, Mike Dean and Beyoncé while the production was handled by the latter two.
 During an interview in June 2016, Burley revealed that the song was not inspired by Jay Z's infidelity, although such speculations circulated in the media.
 She revealed that Beyoncé herself, was also unaware that the lyrics of "Love Drought" were aimed at Parkwood Entertainment.
 Describing it as a "metaphor about music", she recalled that the song was conceived after two representatives of the label lied to her that Beyoncé was not considering working on new music.
 Following a Los Angeles writing camp, she witnessed that the singer wrote notes for new material and explained that she wrote the lyrics "Ten times out of nine I know you're lying / But nine times out of ten, I know you're trying", "just thinking as I'm looping this beat I couldn't get out of my head the fact that they just lied to me".